Mansfield High School (Massachusetts): Football

 The Hornets won the Hockomock League Championship six years in a row from 2003 – 2008, and won it four years in a row from 2010 - 2013.
 The 2013 Mansfield football season was an especially successful season, as they began the season by defeating national power and three-time defending Maryland state champions, Dunbar High School of Baltimore, MD in a televised game.
 Mansfield defeated Dunbar in a last second 29-26 upset win.
 The Hornets then ran the table throughout the season, eventually finishing the season undefeated at 13-0, winning their 7th state championship in the process, and finished the season as the #1 ranked team in Massachusetts and the New England region.
+They were state champions in 1992, 1994, 1996, 2003, 2004, 2010, 2013 and 2019.